 Supporting Children of Incarcerated Parents Series

-Supporting Children of Incarcerated Parents: Addressing School-Based Bias and Stigma
+Supporting Children of Incarcerated Parents: Fostering Collaborative Support Systems

-This webinar will explore how schools and correctional facilities can better support children of incarcerated parents.
-We’ll discuss how educators can recognize and address their own implicit biases; create affirming spaces for children of incarcerated parents; and provide educational support for children, caregivers, and families of incarcerated parents.
+This webinar will explore how schools, families, community partners, and correctional facilities can better support children affected by parental incarceration.
+During this webinar, attendees will hear from the Osborne Association and U.S. Dream Academy on how they create supportive spaces for children of incarcerated parents and provide holistic educational support for children, schools, caregivers, and families affected by parental incarceration.

 Speakers: